Bridging Linguistic Typology and Multilingual Machine Translation with Multi-View Language Representations: Prediction of typological features

 \paragraph{Experimental setup.} We use a Logistic Regression classifier per $U_S$ feature, which is trained with the NMT-learned or SVCCA representations in both one-language-out and one-language-family-out settings.
 For prediction, we use the original embedding or its SVCCA projection as inputs.

 \paragraph{Results.} In Table \ref{tab:typ-prediction}, we observe that SVCCA outperformed their NMT-learned counterparts for $L_W$ and $L_T$, where the performance is significantly better for the one-language-out setting.
 In the case of $L_B$ (with 731 entries), we notice that the overall performance drops, and the SVCCA transformation cannot improve it.
-We argue that a potential reason for the accuracy dropping is the method used to extract the NMT-learned embeddings (initial pseudo-token instead of factors: \S\ref{sec:factors2}), which could diminishes the information embedded about each language, and consequently, impacts the SVCCA projection.
-In conclusion, we notice that specific typological knowledge is usually hard to learn in an unsupervised way, and fusing them with KB vectors using SVCCA is feasible for inducing information of linguistics typology in some scenarios.
+We argue that a potential reason for the accuracy dropping is the method used to extract the NMT-learned embeddings (initial pseudo-token instead of factors: \S\ref{sec:factors2}), which could diminishes the information embedded about each language, and consequently, impacts the SVCCA projection.\footnote{In other words, for SVCCA, it is difficult to deal with the noise provided in the learned embeddings.
+In Figures \ref{fig:ddg-bible} and \ref{fig:ddg-ted53-pseudotoken} of the Appendix, we observe noisy agglomerations in the dendrograms (obtained by clustering different language representations), which is preserved after the fusing with the KB vectors through SVCCA as we can see in Fig. \ref{fig:ddg-svcca53-pseudotoken})} In conclusion, we notice that specific typological knowledge is usually hard to learn in an unsupervised way, and fusing them with KB vectors using SVCCA is feasible for inducing information of linguistics typology in some scenarios.